LinkedIn Character Limit 2026: Posts, Profiles & More

 Profile Character Limits

-Your LinkedIn profile has specific limits for each section:
+Your profile has different limits for each section.
+Here's the breakdown:

 Essential Profile Fields